SKU Optimization for a Saudi-based CPG company: Getting the right product on the right shelf in over 50,000 stores

 - These models allowed the customer to enhance their SKU portfolio updates every 3 to 6 months, with over 172,000 individual recommendations implemented so far with a significant lift in group margin

 Headquartered in Riyadh, Saudi Arabia, this customer is one of the world’s largest vertically integrated dairy companies.
-They specialize in dairy products and are also known for their juices, foods, yogurts, poultry, baked goods and desserts.
+They specialize in dairy products and are also known for their juices, foods, yogurts, poultry, baked goods, and desserts.
 Having a diversified portfolio, they wanted to identify which products sell well and which don’t across all their stores.

-Due to high temperatures in the gulf region, coolers are a necessity and the space within an absolute premium, so optimizing the products inside is key.
+Due to high temperatures in the Gulf region, coolers are a necessity and space within an absolute premium, so optimizing the products inside is key.
 The customer specializes in the freshest products, which can expire in as little as 5 days.
 This leads to daily deliveries and constant stock management efforts– an environment ideally suited to regular SKU assortment adjustments.

 By determining which products are trending, and changing assortments at a more granular level, they can maximize revenue.
-As a company, the goal was to increase sales by tuning the product portfolio for every store based on real data for what is performing well in each location.
+As a company, the goal was to increase sales by turning the product portfolio for every store based on real data for what is performing well in each location.

 Neal Analytics helped the customer achieve this goal with the SKU Assortment Optimization solution.
 This solution was used to build custom models, analyze sales across different-like stores, and provide custom recommendations for each location.